BSMPT v2 A Tool for the Electroweak Phase Transition and the Baryon Asymmetry of the Universe in Extended Higgs Sectors: Introduction

 Note that at present in the \FH approach we assume small values for the wall velocity, which is an additional input parameter.
 Therefore, wall velocities with values close to the plasma speed should be taken with caution.
 An extension to arbitrary wall velocities as provided recently in \cite{Cline:2020jre} is left for future work.
 In the \FH approach, we also implemented a second variant of the transport equations using plasma velocities expressed through derivatives.

 So far, the computation of the BAU can be performed only for the C2HDM.
-Extensions to other models are planned for future versions of the code. \item[$\ast$] The possibility of varying the renormalisation scale in the loop-corrected effective potential.
-This allows for a rough estimate of the theoretical uncertainties due to missing higher-order corrections.
-This should be taken only as a first indication, however, since the input parameters are not yet evolved to the new renormalisation scale.
-The scale should therefore not be varied too far away from the starting value $\mu_0$.
-The implementation of the renormalisation group equations for the input parameters will be provided in future upgrades of the code. \item[$\ast$] Implementation of a new model, the Complex Singlet Extension of the SM (CxSM). \end{itemize}
+Extensions to other models are planned for future versions of the code. \item[$\ast$] Implementation of a new model, the Complex Singlet Extension of the SM (CxSM). \end{itemize}

 Further differences of {\tt BSMPT v2} with respect to the first {\tt BSMPT} version are \begin{itemize} \item[$\ast$] {\tt BSMPT} can now be exported as library. \item[$\ast$] The interfaces of the various functions have changed. \item[$\ast$] The code base has been improved and changed from {\tt C++11} to {\tt C++14}. \end{itemize}